 While you don’t have to have a degree in botany to keep these plants alive and thriving, you do need to do a few simple things.
 First is finding adequate space in your home or office with at least a decent amount of sunlight.
 Some of the plants will do great even when they aren’t placed in full sunlight all day, but put in an interior, dark corner of your home or office is not the ideal location.

 Make sure to have the right pot for your plant.
 If you’re buying them at a nursery or through one of the many online services, there is a good chance you already have the correct size.
-However, you want to make sure that you ask an expert when the plant may need to be moved to a bigger pot to allow it to grow even more.
+However, before you attempt to carefully repot your houseplant to a bigger container to allow further growth, you want to make sure that you ask an expert first.

 Find out how much to water your plant progeny.
 Some plants come with labels that explain the kind of light and the amount and frequency of water needed.
 But you can always ask a nursery employee or do a simple internet search to figure it out.